omazhary/Presentations/PITCHME.md

     - Current _hot_ topics
 - Areas of Interest
     - Build-time reduction
-    - CI (integrations too?) as a communication channel
+    - CI as a communication channel

 ---